Fly Geyser Facts

 Fly Geyser Nature

-The geyser mound consists of a series of different minerals, but its incredible colors occur due to thermophilic algae, making it most visually impressive.
+The Fly Geyser mound consists of a series of different minerals, but its incredible colors occur due to thermophilic algae, making it most visually impressive.

-A prior well-drilling attempt in 1917 resulted in the creation of a man-made geyser close to the currently active Fly Geyser.
+A prior well-drilling attempt in 1917 resulted in the creation of a man-made geyser close to the currently active site.
 This earlier drilling created a pillar of calcium carbonate.

 However, it ceased when the geyser began releasing water in 1964.